 8. Adjust Your Bindings

-The bindings on your skis contain heavy-duty springs that keep your boots locked in place while remaining able to release them at a moment’s notice.
+The bindings on your skis whether downhill or cross country skis contain heavy-duty springs that keep your boots locked in place while remaining able to release them at a moment’s notice.
 Before you store your skis for the off-season, take the time to set them to the lowest level on the DIN windows.

 It’s a wise idea to put a sticky note on your skis as a reminder to dial these back when it’s time to hit the slopes again (so you don’t get ejected).